allenai/ARC-Solvers/README.md

-# ASQ-Solvers
+# ARC-Solvers
-Library of baseline solvers for Aristo Science Questions (ASQ) Set (TBD URL).
-These solvers retrieve relevant sentences from a large text corpus (available at TBD), use an entailment model to compute the score for each `(retrieved sentence, question+answer choice as an assertion)` pair and return the answer choices with the highest support i.e. entailment score.
+Library of baseline solvers for AI2 Reasoning Challenge (ARC) Set (http://data.allenai.org/arc/).
+These solvers retrieve relevant sentences from a large text corpus (ARC_Corpus.txt in the dataset), use an entailment model to compute the score for each `(retrieved sentence, question+answer choice as an assertion)` pair and return the answer choices with the highest support i.e. entailment score.

  ## Setup environment